 The Mini First Aid Team x

-Did you know both our Mini First Aid kit and our Family First Aid kit contain burn gel, and come with a handy QR code giving you direct access to videos that will teach you what to do in the event of a burn?
-You can buy both kits in our Home and Away Bundle - keep one in your car and one in the house.
+Did you know both our Mini First Aid Kit and Family First Aid Kit contain burn gel, plus a handy QR code linking you straight to our expert video guides?
+You’ll get both kits in our great value Home & Away Bundle — perfect for keeping one in the car and one at home.
+Make sure you’re prepared this Bonfire Night (and beyond)!